darasus/ai-blog/content/10-must-know-tips-for-first-time-entrepreneurs.md

   events that are just a few examples of free marketing opportunities.
 Be prepared for it to take a little longer than you expected to make that money back.
+intro: Given the current state of the economy, it’s never been a better time to start your own business.
+In fact, according to statistics released by the U.S.
+  Census Bureau in September of last year, there has never been a better time for first-time entrepreneurs.
+For example, between 2007 and 2016, the number of first-time entrepreneurs increased from 5.5 million to 6.1 million—an increase of almost 11 percent in only nine years.
+If you’re thinking about becoming a first-time entrepreneur, now is the perfect time to take that leap.
+  With that said, starting your own business isn’t easy.
+It takes hard work and dedication to not only come up with a good idea but also see that idea through to the end and make it successful.
 ---

 ## Know Your Business Plan Inside and Out